Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/HTTP/HTTP - Set up Server to Get the Ameba Status.rst

 In this example, we connect Ameba to WiFi and use Ameba as server to send message to connected client.

-First, open  “File” -> “Examples” -> “WiFi” -> “WiFiWebServer”
+First, open  "File" -> "Examples" -> "WiFi" -> "WiFiWebServer"

 |image01|